keystonejs/prisma-day-2021-workshop/README.md

 `<T>(a: T)` is a type safe replacement for any, because we need to trap the awkward `undefined` cases at build time.
 Then the type inferrence become far more similar to `C++`, which works well until it hits recursive types (with the unfortunate side effect of nerfing monads/coroutines).

-Another point is that as soon as `any` is used, the code becomes ... javascript.
+Another point is that as soon as `any` is used, the code becomes ... `javascript`.
 No more needs to be said.
 My mission against `any` is more than fully justified, and I'm not alone:

 https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html

-However, some functional code doesn't seem to work properly without the total polymorphism `any` allows, and some ts functional code looks fine, ... but bizarrely doesn't work in all contexts.
-It might have to do with the inner depths of js module linkage.
-The places audits have to go ...
+However, some functional code doesn't seem to work properly without the total polymorphism `any` allows.

 There is also a `dodgy C++ style cast`, right where it's not needed ... `TBC`.